Tucson Rendezvous

 Click WAI Wellness on Tour Policy to view the WAI policy on Wellness on Tour.

 A final payment is due 90 days before departure and is non-refundable after the due date.
 You will receive a prompt email from us a week or two in advance.
 Please see our General Tour Conditions for the full terms and conditions for participation in this Adventure.
+Registration for the Tucson Rendezvous closes November 15.

 About 2 weeks before departure, you will receive a final email packet with details of the program, including hotel info and contact information, a list of fellow travelers, and a more detailed daily schedule.